 Mendeleev Brings Order to the Elements

 Order was given to the wide and growing range of chemical elements by the Russian chemist Dmitri Mendeleev.
 Many of his earliest publications relate to the chemical analysis of minerals.
 It was this work, along with his interest in teaching chemistry, that led him to search for systematics in the patterns and properties of the different chemical elements.
-Mendeleev knew of 63 different chemical elements, and that’s when he began working on his famous table in the 1860s.
+When Mendeleev knew of 63 different chemical elements, he began working on his famous table in the 1860s.

 By measuring the decomposition of many different compounds, the relative weights of many different elements can be determined.
 If hydrogen has weight 1, for example, Mendeleev found that sodium has weight 23, calcium has weight 40, and barium has weight 137, for example.
 All the elements then can be arranged in sequence according to increasing weight.